The School of Labor &

 LSER Celebrates 70th Anniversary with Gala Dinner and Professional Symposium

 On April 12, 150 LSER alumni, students, faculty, staff, former faculty, and friends of the Department gathered on campus at the Nittany Lion Inn to celebrate LSER’s 70th Anniversary.
 Following remarks by the Department Head Paul Clark and LSER’s Alumni Program Group Co-Presidents Jackie Brova and Rex Simpson, the Annual Phillip Murray Memorial Lecture was delivered by Bob King, International President of the United Auto Workers.
-The Dinner also featured the debut of a short film titled “Then and Now: The Department of Labor Studies and Employment Relations, 70 Years of Service” that commemorates the Department’s past and present contributions (click here to view the film).
+The Dinner also featured the debut of a short film titled “Then and Now: The School of Labor and Employment Relations, 70 Years of Service” that commemorates the Department’s past and present contributions (click here to view the film).
 The event continued with a professional symposium on April 13 that featured sessions on employment law, cutting edge issues in HR, the future of the labor movement, and other issues.
 Lunch featured a keynote talk on workplace violence by Dennis Davis, Ogletree Deakins’ National Director of Client Training.
 The symposium concluded with an interactive workshop conducted by alum John Gerak.

 Join scholars from around the world at the forthcoming Global Conference on International Human Resource Management to be held at University Park, PA,